 So, exactly what is a capsule wardrobe?

 Quite simply, a capsule closet is a a limited number of clothes, shoes and accessories, which all go together, making getting dressed a breeze.
-Above is an example of a capsule wardrobe for the natural style personality.
+Below is an example of a capsule wardrobe for the natural style personality.

 The term “capsule wardrobe” has been around since the 70s when London boutique owner Susie Faux is said to have coined the phrase as part of her bid to help women invest in key pieces that all worked with each other.